jackie.a.roche [at] gmail.com

 Escape from Syria, (cover, interior line art), written by Samya Kullab, interior colors by Mike Freiheit (Firefly Books, Oct.
 2017).

 The Derby Ram, (illustrator) adapted by John M. Feierabend, (GIA Publications, Inc., 2010).

 Periodicals and Anthologies

-The Graphic Canon of Crime & Mystery, Volume 1, adapted excerpt TBA (Seven Stories Press, 2017).
+The Graphic Canon of Crime & Mystery, Volume 1, adapted excerpt of Jo Nesbø's Headhunters, (Seven Stories Press, Oct.
+2017).

 Harvard Library's Office for Scholarly Communication, comics pages for "Fair Use of Unpublished Works," written by Sarah W. Searle and Kyle K. Courtney, (for Fair Use Week, Feb.
 2017).

 Colonial Comics: New England: 1750 – 1775, "This Detested Tea: The Origin of the Boston Tea Party Tea and Why it Matters," (Fulcrum, winter 2017).

 Blunderbuss, "On This Very Spot: Dr. Brown" (Democracy issue, Fall 2016).

 The Nib, "Graying World," written by Andy Warner (Aug.
 2016).